adamgpgarcia/Employee-Scheduler/README.md

 ## Login Screen

-    - This screen has a username and password text fields
+    - This screen logs in a user into the database with a username and password

     - User is promted if password or login is wrong

     - If no response from the database is received a promt "cannot connect at this time" is given

-    - If username and password is correct an authentication token returned
+    - If username and password is correct an authentication token is returned

 <br clear="left"/>
 <br/><br/>